Cancer Screening Tests: The Basics

 The Limitations of Screening Tests

 Unfortunately, not every type of cancer has a good screening test.
-Most screening tests have some false positive results.
+Most screening tests have some false-positive results.
 These cause unnecessary stress and anxiety for the patient.
 They also result in further testing, which can have risks and can be costly.
-All to find out there was nothing wrong.

-Not every cancer is detected with a screening test (called false negative results).
-This causes a delay in the person finding out they have cancer and a delay in treatment.
+Not every cancer is detected with a screening test (called false-negative results).
+This causes a delay in the cancer being found and a delay in treatment.
 This can result in treatment not being as successful.

-If signs of cancer are detected on a screening test, more tests are performed to confirm the diagnosis.
+If signs of cancer are found during a screening test, more tests are performed to confirm the diagnosis.
 Controversy arises when it is not clear if the benefits of screening outweigh the risks of follow-up diagnostic tests and cancer treatments.
 Ultimately, whether or not you have a particular screening test is something you should decide with your doctor after discussing your risk factors and personal preferences.

 Learn more about cancer screening tests for women on OncoLink.